 Calisthenics gyms do not have to be an expensive endeavor in terms of equipment.
-Seeing as this form of exercise focuses on bodyweight.
+Seeing as this form of exercise focuses on body weight.
 All you need to get your gym started is a few sturdy poles.
 Another option for unique equipment is websites that sell ninja gym equipment.

 Many small pieces of equipment change the intensity of bodyweight exercises and parallettes work well to manipulate many different exercises.
-Exercises that use parallettes are pushups, planks, planches, handstands, L-sits, and other exercises that focus on the core.
+Specifically, exercises that use parallettes are pushups, planks, planches, handstands, L-sits, and other exercises that focus on the core.
 Using parallettes can make for a full workout of the upper body.

 Pull Up and Monkey Bars

 Can’t leave out the end all be all – pull up bars.
-You need different heights for pull up bars, so consider purchasing something like the Dirty South Bar from Rouge.
+You need different heights for pull-up bars, so consider purchasing something like the Dirty South Bar from Rouge.

 - Calisthenics UK is the leading administer of calisthenics certifications in the UK.
 It’s taught by some well-known professionals in the field and is great for getting familiar with all things calisthenics.

 - Certifications from Calisthenics Certifications come in three tiers.
 Level one is the foundations and level three is esteemed as mastery of calisthenics.
 The only downside to this certifying body is it exclusively covers exercises and nothing else.
-With other certifications like ACE, you will ensure that your trainers are well rounded and extremely knowledgeable on all things physical fitness.
+With other certifications like ACE, you will ensure that your trainers are well-rounded and extremely knowledgeable on all things physical fitness.

-To wrap up, we have now outlined the basics of what to expect from a calisthenics gym and compared to many others, it is a relatively low-cost endeavor.
+To wrap up, we have now outlined the basics of what to expect from a calisthenics gym, and compared to many others, it is a relatively low-cost endeavor.
 How much you spend will depend on how creative you are with your equipment.

 Of course, becoming certified and hiring well-certified trainers will aid in the success of your gym and generate good responses from your clients.
-Calisthenics and overall street workouts are all about making the most out of the space you are given.
+Specifically, calisthenics and overall street workouts are all about making the most out of the space you are given.
 The core value is to focus on your body and the space around you to maximize your mobility, agility, strength, and flow.

 Give street workouts a try for yourself and see how opening a gym could benefit you and your community!